 Grand Rapids, MI Orthodontists

 Phase 1 orthodontics, also known as interceptive treatment, is designed to create a proper foundation in terms of normal jaw and dental development before progressing into the actual straightening of teeth.
-Common oral problems like protruding front teeth, underbites or overbites, and more are treated by our Grand Rapids orthodontists during this stage before all permanent teeth erupt.
+Common oral problems like protruding front teeth, underbites or overbites, and more are treated by our Grand Rapids, MI, orthodontists during this stage before all permanent teeth erupt.

 Here’s what you need to know about Phase 1 orthodontics.

 If, after a comprehensive evaluation, it is found that your child has moderate to severe problems relating to tooth development and jaw growth, our orthodontists will recommend.
 Intervening sooner than later allows Dr. Miller to get ahead of issues that are otherwise difficult to correct once your child is older.

 It’s best to begin Phase 1 when the patient is between 6 and 10 years of age.
 At this time, your child has a mix of baby and permanent teeth which can expose potential areas of concern to our orthodontist.
 Information gathered from your child’s pediatric dentist like early or late loss of baby teeth can also influence the course of action.